A variational inference framework for inverse problems: Model fitting via variational methods

+The notion of a factor graph fragment, or simply \emph{fragment}, allows for compartmentalization of algebra and computer code and can be exploited to fit inverse problems via VMP without resorting to calculations involving \eqref{eq:nodeToFacUpdate} and \eqref{eq:facToNodeUpdate} each time a VMP algorithm is derived for a new model.
 The corresponding factor graph representation of \eqref{eq:modelFactoriz} given the density product restriction \eqref{eq:mfRest} appears in Figure \ref{fig:InvProbFacGraph}.
-Colors mark different fragment types, in accordance with the nomenclature presented in Wand (2017) for variational message passing on factor graph fragments and numbers label seven factor graph fragments.
+Colors mark different fragment types, in accordance with the nomenclature presented in \cite{wand2017fast} for variational message passing on factor graph fragments and numbers label seven factor graph fragments.
 Some of these have been studied in previous works.

-Those numbered 1, 2, 5 and 6 are already catalogued in Maestrini and Wand (2021) as \emph{Inverse G-Wishart prior fragment} (1 and 6) and \emph{iterated Inverse G-Wishart fragment} (2 and 5).
-Fragment number 4 corresponds to the \emph{Gaussian likelihood fragment} treated in Section 4.1.5 of Wand (2017), whose notation can be aligned with that of model \eqref{eq:linInvProbModel} by settings $\bA$, $\btheta_1$ and $\theta_2$ equal to the current $\bK$, $\bx$ and $\sigma^2_\varepsilon$, respectively.
-In the view of VMP, we can just read off from equations (38) and (39) of Wand (2017) and get the following updates for fragment 5:
+Those numbered 1, 2, 5 and 6 are already catalogued in \cite{maestrini2021inverse} as \emph{Inverse G-Wishart prior fragments} (1 and 6) and \emph{iterated Inverse G-Wishart fragments} (2 and 5).
+Fragment number 4 corresponds to the \emph{Gaussian likelihood fragment} treated in Section 4.1.5 of \cite{wand2017fast}, whose notation can be aligned with that of model \eqref{eq:linInvProbModel} by settings $\bA$, $\btheta_1$ and $\theta_2$ equal to the current $\bK$, $\bx$ and $\sigma^2_\varepsilon$, respectively.
+In the view of VMP, we can just read off from equations (38) and (39) of \cite{wand2017fast}, which themselves originate from \eqref{eq:facToNodeUpdate}, and get the following updates for fragment 4 involving factor $p(\by|\,\bx,\sigma^{2}_{\varepsilon})$ and stochastic nodes $\bx$ and $\sigma^2_{\varepsilon}$:

 and